viur-framework/viur-docs/source/tasks.rst

 response of the current request.
 ViUR provides the :py:decorator:`server.tasks.callDefered` Decorator for such cases.
 A function decorated this way will never execute in the context of the current request.
 All calls to such a function are catched, its parameters serialized, and a task is created to call this function later.
+These calls are executed in a deferred task which can run up to 10 minutes.
+As these tasks run deferred, they run outside of the current context where they had been created.
+ViUR however will preserve the following two values:
+ - The currently logged in user (if any).
+If the task was created in the context of a known user, calls to utils.getCurrentUser() will return the same values as it would have returned when the task had been created.
+ - The language used for the request.
+Within the deferred task any calls to i18N functions provided by ViUR will yield results in the language of the original request.

 ..
 Note::
     A deferred function cannot return a value!
 The return-value for the code calling such a function